VaniaAgnes/DB_Final_Project/README.md

-Welcome To Our Database Final Project ⋆｡ﾟ☁︎｡⋆｡ ﾟ☾ ﾟ｡⋆
+Welcome to our Database Final Project ⋆｡ﾟ☁︎｡⋆｡ ﾟ☾ ﾟ｡⋆

 This repository consists of our Grocery Management System made in Python using MySQL as its database.